fxm90/strapi-plugin-sortable-entries/README.md

 5. Click **Submit** to save the new order.
 The modal will close and the list will refresh to reflect the changes.

+**Note:** When adding new entries, you may leave the `sortOrder` field blank or even hide it in the Admin Panel.
+The plugin will automatically assign a value that places the new entry at the end of the list.

 ### 3. Use in the Frontend

 To retrieve entries in the specific order from the frontend, you can make a GET request to the Strapi API.
 In the example below, we're querying a content type called `products`, ordered by the `sortOrder` field in ascending order: